FirePlank/FireBot/readme.md

 * ban: To ban a member
 * unban: To unban a member
 * kick: To kick a member
+* Auto-Mod: Moderates the chat for you in many different ways.
+I think it's better than Dyno automod
 * welcome: Custom welcome message for your new members
 * Levelling: A bunch of different levelling commands!
 Includes all MEE6 premium levelling features for free!
 * load/unload: to load/unload a command